pchelicam/DiskUploader/README.md

 where TypeOfTheDisk is YA or DB, MinRest is minimum number of files that can be store in catalog, TopRest is maximum number of files that can be stored in catalog.
 Use only latin letters in --fu, --cu parameters.

+To work with Cloud Mail.ru, you should specify parameters --td=MRC, --un=YourUserName and --pw=YourPassword.
+To work with Yandex Object Storage, you should specify parameters --td=YOS, --kid=YourKeyID and --sac=YourSecretAccessKey.

 Also, if you have spaces in your name of the file to upload, or in name of the catalog in storage, wrap it in apostrophes.

+If you need to use Disk Uploader in Java project, you can add .jar file to your project and use the utility through DiskParameters class.

 In addition, Disk Uploader is an utility that has these several features:
 *	upload file to catalog in storage;